Bootstrapping Networks with Latent Space Structure: Experiments

-We discard and regenerate $A$ in the event that it is not connected, since we are interested in the average shortest path in $A$ conditional on it being finite.
-Given $A$, we construct the estimate $\Xhat = \ASE(A,2)$, replacing the zeros on the diagonal of $A$ with the scaled degrees $n^{-1} \sum_j A_{ij}$ as before.
+In this set of experiments, we again generate $A$ from a random dot product graph with latent position distribution given by $\opBeta(2,3)$.
+We discard and regenerate $A$ in the event that the resulting graph is not connected, since we are interested in the average shortest path in $A$ conditional on that average being finite.
+Given $A$, we construct the estimate $\Xhat = \ASE(A,1)$, replacing the zeros on the diagonal of $A$ with the scaled degrees $n^{-1} \sum_j A_{ij}$ as before.
 Letting $\Fhat_n$ denote the empirical distribution of $\Xhat$, we then draw $B=100$ bootstrap replicates of $(\Ahat^*,\Xhat^*) \sim \RDPG( \Fhat_n, n )$, computing the average shortest path of each iterate (and resampling in the event that a sample $\Ahat^*$ is not connected).
-We note that for finite $n$, the ASE may produce an estimate $\Xhat$ such that some entries of $\E[ \Ahat \mid \Xhat ] = \Xhat \Xhat^T$ are outside the interval [0,1].
-When this occurs, we threshold the resulting entries of the expected adjacency matrix to be either 0 or 1.
-For the empirical graphon procedure described above, we resample from the same original observed network $A$, resampling until a connected graph is produced.
-For the parametric bootstrap, we fit a 2-block SBM to the observed network using spectral clustering.
-Letting the estimated parameters be $(\Bhat,\pihat)$, we draw the $n \times n$ adjacentry matrix $\Ahat^*$ from $\SBM( \Bhat, \pihat)$.
-In all three bootstrap procedures, we generate $100$ bootstrap samples, regenerating as needed to ensure connected networks, and use these $100$ bootstrap samples to obtain an estimate of the variance of the average shortest path.
+We note that for finite $n$, the ASE may produce an estimate $\Xhat$ such that some entries of $\Xhat \Xhat^T$ are outside the interval $[0,1]$.
+When this occurs, we threshold the resulting entries of the expected adjacency matrix so that $\E[ \Ahat_{ij} \mid \Xhat ] = 0 \vee (1 \wedge \Xhat_i^T \Xhat_j)$.
+For the empirical graphon procedure described above, we resample from the same original observed network $A$.
+For the parametric bootstrap, we fit the parameters of a beta distribution to the entries of $\Xhat \in \bbR^n$ based on a method of moments estimate, replacing $\Xhat$ with $-\Xhat$ in the event that the majority of the entries of $\Xhat$ are negative, and discarding elements of $\Xhat$ that do not fall in $[0,1]$ after this adjustment.
+Letting $(\ahat,\bhat)$ denote the estimated parameters of the Beta distribution, we draw the $n \times n$ adjacency matrix $\Ahat^*$ from $\RDPG( \opBeta(\ahat, \bhat), n)$.
+In all three bootstrap procedures, we generate $100$ bootstrap samples, discarding and regenerating samples as needed to ensure connected networks, and use these $100$ bootstrap samples to obtain an estimate of the variance of the average shortest path.
 We then use this variance to construct a $95\%$ confidence interval centered on the observed value of $\dbar_A$ via a normal approximation.